Xannadoo/carbon-cost-kaggle/journal.md

 | P1:train | yes, hit timelimit | `job.122954.out` | 7 files, 5 folds, 15 epochs | `job.124717.out` | short test | `job.124726.out`,`job.125115.out` | failed, env or hardware issue?, need to wait for pretraining? |
 | P2:.. | not started | - | - | - | - | - | - |

+### 22 April 2023
+- **Kaggle Project**
+    - Pretraining fails on Desktop 9, and runs on Desktop 18.
+Need to figure out how to exclude a particular desktop, or range of desktops.
+- **Dovile's Project**
+    - Re-ran making dataframes for mamms with new file location, with all images in one location (`job.125408.out`).
+Seems ok.
+Rerunning training (`job.125419.out`)

 ### 21 April 2023
 - Worked on creating the mammograms database csv, from a folder with symlinks to all the images.
 Now we need to see if it can actually train this way.
 - Training failed.
 Upon inspection of file paths, it seems to be off.
 Modified path and sent file to re-make dataframes (`job.125316.out`).
 Training after this failed to find images.
 Moved all images into a shared folder, and am re-running pips.job to make mamms dataframes.